 According to art.
-4 of the UCLM Student Evaluation Regulations, it must be provided to students who cannot regularly attend face-to-face training activities the passing of the subject, having the right (art.
+4 of the UCLM Student Evaluation Regulations, it miles be provided to subject, an ordinary attend face-to-face training activities the passing of the subject, having the right (art.
 12.2) to be globally graded, in 2 annual calls per subject, an ordinary and an extraordinary one (evaluating 100% of the competences).